113ll3/Ibmclouddocscli/reference/ibmcloud/cli_global_ip.md

 A global IP address is a specialized static secondary subnet.
 It is delivered to you as a `/32` subnet (in other words, a single IP address) that can be routed to any other IP address on your account.

-Use the following commands to manage a global IP in the {{site.data.keyword.cloud}} classic infrastructure Global IP service.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage a global IP in the {{site.data.keyword.cloud_notm}} classic infrastructure Global IP service.
 {: shortdesc}

 ## ibmcloud sl globalip assign